NodeFactoryIo/witx-md-generator-action/README.md

 ## Inputs

 ```
-  markdownPath:
-    description: "Path when generated markdown should be store"
-    required: true
   witxPath:
-    description: "Path to target .witx file from which markdown will be generated"
+    description: "Path to target folder with .witx files from which markdown will be generated"
     required: true
 ```